Searching for the best WordPress page/theme builder for your site?

 One unique option in Visual Composer is that you can connect to the Visual Composer Hub to download more elements to your site.
 With the premium version, you get access to more than 300+ different elements, which is more than most other page builders offer in their core plugins:

 Once you download an element to your site, you’ll be able to insert it just like any other element.
+This means you can download only the elements you need, without bloating your site with unnecessary assets.

 Another cool option is that you can save customized elements as a new element.
 For example, you could add a basic button and configure it with all your favorite settings.
 Then, you could save that already-configured button as a new element so that you can quickly reuse it in the future.